Canada’s 15 most magical winter wonderlands

 Dan Harper/Tourism Winnipeg

-Most of the Winnipeg's winter action centres on the Red and Assiniboine Rivers, which form the Red River Mutual Trail, the world’s longest naturally frozen skating trail.
+Most of Winnipeg's winter action centres on the Red and Assiniboine Rivers, which form the Red River Mutual Trail, the world’s longest naturally frozen skating trail.
 Tired skaters can dip into the warming huts that line the route – each winter a competition takes place to design these unique huts.
 Another cold-weather highlight is the Festival du Voyageur, Western Canada’s largest winter festival.
 In mid-February, this ten-day event transforms the French quarter, paying tribute to Métis and First Nations histories with live music, traditional food and dance performances.

 Tucked into Canada’s northwestern corner, the Yukon is a vast stretch of nature, with nearly 80% of its land covered in unspoiled wilderness.
 Roughly the size of France, it's home to forested valleys, mountainous peaks – including Canada’s highest mountain – and a host of wildlife that far outnumbers the human population here.
-It's not surprising then that the city of Whitehorse is one of the best places to head off into the great outdoors, with an abundance of activities to enjoy from snowmobiling and snowshoeing to dog sledding.
+It's not surprising then that the city of Whitehorse is one of the best places to head off into the great outdoors, with an abundance of activities to enjoy, from snowmobiling and snowshoeing to dog sledding.

 stefano janssen/Shutterstock